RevenueHunt

 Most stores end up using both: direct upload for the per-question micro-content and hero atmospheres, YouTube embeds for the results-page explainer videos and “what to expect” walkthroughs that already exist on the brand channel.

 This is the inverse of the typical SaaS pattern where the headline feature is gated to one tier on one platform.
-Video has been built into the core quiz engine, so the same upload and embed mechanics work whether you’re on a Built for Shopify install, running on WooCommerce, or running the Standalone version on a custom storefront.
+The same upload, embed and placement mechanics work whether you’re on a Built for Shopify install, running on WooCommerce, or running the Standalone version on a custom storefront.
+The setup steps below apply to every version.

 Plan before you record